Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: Discussion

 \subsubsection{Glitch taxonomy and some implications for their origins}

 To gain more insight into the nature of the force glitches, let us now discuss their statistical properties.

-First, their time of occurrence has been following Poisson statistics during both OR and CR (Fig.~\ref{fig:tauhistograms}).
+First, their time of occurrence has been following Poisson statistics during both ordinary and cold runs (Fig.~\ref{fig:tauhistograms}).
 We observed neither any significant clustering nor any repeated pattern.
 Thus these glitches appear to be due to independent sources and to occur at random times.

-In particular, during OR in stable conditions and within the specified operating conditions for the LTP, we observed a constant mean rate of occurrence (Fig.~\ref{fig:ordinaryrate}) throughout the $\simeq \SI{1.2}{\year}$ of the mission science operations.
-During this same period of time, the pressure around the TM had been decreasing by almost an order of magnitude \cite{PhysRevLett.120.061101}, and many changes of operational settings had been taking place in between any of the different noise runs we have been discussing here, both to maintain the orbit, and to perform dedicated investigations \cite{PhysRevD.97.122002}.
+In particular, during ordinary runs in stable conditions and within the specified operating conditions for the LTP, we observed a constant mean rate of occurrence (Fig.~\ref{fig:ordinaryrate}) throughout the $\simeq \SI{1.2}{\year}$ of the mission science operations.
+During this same period of time, the pressure around the test mass had been decreasing by almost an order of magnitude \cite{PhysRevLett.120.061101}, and many changes of operational settings had been taking place in between any of the different noise runs we have been discussing here, both to maintain the orbit, and to perform dedicated investigations \cite{PhysRevD.97.122002}.

 Cooling of the system to near $\SI{0}{\celsius}$ increased this rate by more than one order of magnitude.
 However such a rate increase was not uniform across the glitch parameter space.